andimik/dab-cmdline/README.md

-# DAB-cmdline for use with FMLIST Scanner
+# dab-cmdline for use with FMLIST Scanner

 This is a fork of https://github.com/JvanKatwijk/dab-cmdline/ especially for use with https://github.com/hayguen/fmlist_scan